theolm/kmp-record/README.md

 ## WARNING
-This library is in super-early stages.
-Currently it only support Android (iOS comming soon) and the API is constantly changing.
+This library is in super-early stages so the API can change a lot.
 Using it at your own risk.

 ## Getting Started